 It is an arithmetic number, because the mean of its divisors is an integer number (104).

 309 is a deficient number, since it is larger than the sum of its proper divisors (107).

 309 is a wasteful number, since it uses less digits than its factorization.

 309 is an odious number, because the sum of its binary digits is odd.

 The sum of its prime factors is 106.

 The product of its (nonzero) digits is 27, while the sum is 12.

 The square root of 309 is about 17.5783958312.

 The cubic root of 309 is about 6.7606143017.

-The spelling of 309 in words is "three hundred nine", and is thus an aban number and an oban number.
+The spelling of 309 in words is "three hundred nine", and thus it is an aban number and an oban number.